Blog post

 • Simone Tagliapietra

-His research focuses on the European Union climate and energy policy and on the political economy of global decarbonisation.
-With a record of numerous policy and scientific publications, also in leading journals such as Nature and Science, he is the author of Global Energy Fundamentals (Cambridge University Press, 2020).
+His research focuses on the EU climate and energy policy, and on its industrial and social dimensions.
+With a record of numerous policy and scientific publications, also in leading journals such as Nature and Science, he is the author of Global Energy Fundamentals (Cambridge University Press, 2020) and co-author of The Macroeconomics of Decarbonisation (Cambridge University Press, 2024).

-Simone also is a Member of the Board of Directors of the Clean Air Task Force (CATF).
-He holds a PhD in Institutions and Policies from Università Cattolica del Sacro Cuore.
+Dr. Tagliapietra also is a Member of the Board of Directors of the Clean Air Task Force (CATF) and Senior associate of the Payne Institute at the Colorado School of Mines in Golden.
+He holds a PhD in International Political Economy from the Catholic University of Milan, where he previously graduated under the supervision of Professor Alberto Quadrio Curzio and where he also served as an Assistant professor (tenure-track) until 2024.
 Born in the Dolomites in 1988, he speaks Italian, English and French.

 • Georg Zachmann